mobizt/FirebaseClient/README.md

 The response payload returning result (output) is straightforward as String.

+> [!NOTE]
-It should be note that, the async result in the async callback can be lived only inside the callback and it decontructed when async operation is complete.
+> The async result in the async callback can be lived only inside the callback and it decontructed when async operation is complete.
 To take the data out from the async result callback, the static or glocal variable should be used to copy the data.

 If the size of payload string in async reseut is large, to copy the char array buffer directly, use `aResult.payload().c_str()` instead.